davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 ### Width not resizing

 By default only changes in height are detected, if you want to calculate the width you need to set the `sizeWidth` opion to true and the `sizeHeight` option to false.

+### Frame has not responded within 5 seconds

+This can happen when postMessage is being blocked in browser.
+There could be multiple reasons to that but in some cases we found that RocketLoader extension within Cloudflare is was the reason.
+Try disabling it if you are using cloudflare.